The NBA is offering players a 'smart' ring to track Covid. But does it even work? - KESQ

 A team at Scripps Research is looking into the potential of the Apple Watch, Fitbits, Garmin devices, Oura and others to see if they can accurately monitor a person’s baseline temperature, heart rate, sleep and daily movement, and use changes in that data to detect the early onset of an infection.

-Finland-based Oura is paying for studies at the University of California San Francisco and West Virginia University to see whether the ring might provide useful data.
+Finland-based Oura is helping pay for a study at the University of California San Francisco, and West Virginia University is also conducting a study to see whether the ring might provide useful data.

 There’s a little evidence to suggest that pulse and temperature can change before people notice symptoms of infections like influenza.

-Note: CORRECTION: This story has been corrected to show that Oura is not paying for the West Virginia University study.